Do You *Really* Need An Eye Cream?

 What ingredients should consumers look for when shopping for eye cream?

-“This will depend on [your] skincare goals,” explains Dr. Li.
-“Some key ingredients to look for include hyaluronic acid and ceramides [to hydrate], retinol [to target wrinkles], vitamin C [to treat dark circles] and caffeine [to reduce puffiness].”
+“This will depend on your skincare goals,” explains Dr. Li.
+“Some key ingredients include hyaluronic acid and ceramides [to hydrate], retinol [to target wrinkles], vitamin C [to treat dark circles] and caffeine [to reduce puffiness].”

-Shehadeh suggests plant-based ingredients like aloe, hyaluronic acid, algae or seaweed extracts and lightweight oils like jojoba to soothe and hydrate, as well as green tea and caffeine extracts.
-“These ingredients have been shown to help protect the delicate eye area,” she adds.
+Shehadeh suggests plant-based ingredients like aloe, hyaluronic acid, algae or seaweed extracts, and lightweight oils like jojoba to soothe and hydrate, as well as green tea and caffeine extracts.

 Are retinol eye creams safe to use around the delicate eye area?

-While they’re formulated specifically for the eye contour, retinol eye creams are potent and should be used with caution.
+Formulated specifically for the eye contour, retinol eye creams are potent and should be used with caution.

 “Over-the-counter retinol eye creams are relatively safe, as they contain lower levels of retinol,” says Shehadeh.
-“But I wouldn’t recommend using one for an extended period of time.
-If you are using a retinol-based eye cream, my suggestion would be to only apply it at night and use a light, hydrating eye cream for daytime use.”
+“But I wouldn’t recommend using one for an extended period of time.”
+She suggesting using a retinol-based eye cream at night, and opting for a light, hydrating eye cream in the day.

 If you skin is sensitive or reactive, avoid formulas that contain retinol and opt for gentle, hydrating ingredients like hyaluronic acid and aloe vera.